KristianLyng/varnishfoo/chapter-3.rst

 - Read `foo` from the cache.
 - Assert that ``foo.magic`` is still ``0x123765``.

-This is a simple safe guard against memory corruption, and is used for almost all data structures that are kept around for a while in Varnish.
+This is a crude safe guard against memory corruption, and is used for almost all data structures that are kept around for a while in Varnish.
 An arbitrary `magic` value is picked during development, and whenever the object is used, that value is read back and checked.
 If it doesn't match,